-Laura Grace Alexander has been teaching tenth grade English literature at The Geneva School since 2010 and added Western Civilization II in 2017.
+Laura Grace Alexander has been teaching tenth grade English literature at The Geneva School since 2010.
 However, her involvement with the school dates back to its establishment in 1992 when she served as a founding board member.
 Since then she has worn many hats, including board of governors member (1992–2009), vice-chairman of the board (2005–07), headmistress (1997–98), and director of development (2011–12).
 Her true love, however, is teaching and mentoring young people.

 Through the years, Laura Grace’s academic pursuits have involved an inter-disciplinary interest, incorporating literature, history, and theology.
 She earned a BA in English Literature at the University of North Carolina at Chapel Hill in 1983 and taught secondary English for several years, as well as coached girls varsity basketball and track, in Polk County (FL).
 She also holds an MA in Theological Studies from Reformed Theological Seminary and pursued doctoral work in modern history at the University of Oxford (Christ Church) in Oxford, England.